 Alter Zoll - Bastion with superb view

-This bastion planted with chestnut trees is what is left of the city fortress and forms the south-eastern end of the old town.
-The name is reminiscent of the customs house that has stood here since the Middle Ages.
+A remnant of the city's fortifications is this chestnut-covered bastion, which forms the southeastern end of the old town.
+The name recalls the customs house that stood here since the Middle Ages.

-As the name already indicates, this was where the former Electors' customs house stood at the south-eastern corner of the city limits in the Middle Ages to collect the Rhine duties.
-Following the Thirty Years War the Alter Zoll became part of the city's defences in 1642 as the so-called Three-Kings-Bastion under Elector Ferdinand.
-Two canons originating from the time of the Napoleonic Wars provide a reminder of its former military purpose.
-From here you can see the most beautiful views of Bonn towards the Rhine and Siebengebirge, whilst enjoying a chilled beer in the beer garden belonging to the Alter Zoll.
+As the name suggests, the electoral customs house for collecting the Rhine toll once stood here, at the southeast corner of the medieval city limits.
+In the course of the Thirty Years' War, the Old Customs House became part of the city fortifications in 1642 under Elector Ferdinand as the so-called Three Kings Bastion.
+Two cannons dating from the time of the Napoleonic Wars are a reminder of this former military use.
+From here you can enjoy one of Bonn's most beautiful views of the Rhine and the Siebengebirge and a cool beer at the same time - in the beer garden belonging to the Alter Zoll.